tendai22/dpans94_ja/app.md

         THEN PENDING-CHAR @ -1 PENDING-CHAR !
     ;

-This is a full-featured implementation, providing the application program with an easy way to either handle  non-character events (with EKEY), or to ignore them and to only consider “real” characters (with KEY).
+This is a full-featured implementation, providing the application program with an easy way to either handle  non-character events (with `EKEY`), or to ignore them and to only consider "real" characters (with `KEY`).

-Note that EKEY maps scan codes from 0 to 255 into numbers from 256 to 511.
-EKEY maps the number 259, representing the keyboard combination Ctrl-Shift-@, to the character whose numerical value is 0 (ASCII NUL).
+Note that `EKEY` maps scan codes from 0 to 255 into numbers from 256 to 511. `EKEY` maps the number 259, representing the keyboard combination Ctrl-Shift-@, to the character whose numerical value is 0 (ASCII NUL).
 Many ASCII keyboards generate ASCII NUL for Ctrl-Shift-@, so we use that key combination for ASCII NUL (which is otherwise unavailable from MS-DOS, because the zero byte signifies  that another scan-code byte follows).

-One consequence of using the “Direct STDIN Input” system call (function 7) instead of the “STDIN Input”  system call (function 8) is that the normal DOS “Ctrl-C interrupt” behavior is disabled when the system is  waiting for input (Ctrl-C would still cause an interrupt while characters are being output).
-On the other  hand, if the “STDIN Input” system call (function 8) were used to implement EKEY, Ctrl-C interrupts would  be enabled, but Ctrl-Shift-@ would also cause an interrupt, because the operating system would treat the  second byte of the 0,3 sequence as a Ctrl-C, even though the 3 is really a scan code and not a character.
+One consequence of using the "Direct STDIN Input" system call (function 7) instead of the "STDIN Input"  system call (function 8) is that the normal DOS "Ctrl-C interrupt" behavior is disabled when the system is  waiting for input (Ctrl-C would still cause an interrupt while characters are being output).
+On the other  hand, if the "STDIN Input" system call (function 8) were used to implement `EKEY`, Ctrl-C interrupts would  be enabled, but Ctrl-Shift-@ would also cause an interrupt, because the operating system would treat the  second byte of the 0,3 sequence as a Ctrl-C, even though the 3 is really a scan code and not a character.

-One “best of both worlds” solution is to use function 8 for the first byte received by EKEY, and function 7  for the scan code byte.
+One "best of both worlds" solution is to use function 8 for the first byte received by `EKEY`, and function 7  for the scan code byte.
 For example:

     : EKEY ( -- u )
         DOS-KEY-FUNCTION-8 ?DUP 0= IF